marcplouhinec/tourox-air-ios/README.md

 Credits
 -------
-The application is based on [Liblinphone](http://www.linphone.org/technical-corner/liblinphone/overview), a high level library integrating all the SIP calls feature into a single easy to use API.
+The application is based on:
+* [Liblinphone](http://www.linphone.org/technical-corner/liblinphone/overview), a high level library integrating all the SIP calls feature into a single easy to use API.
+* [iCarousel](https://github.com/nicklockwood/iCarousel), a simple, highly customisable, data-driven 3D carousel for iOS and Mac OS.